Updated: Aug 20

 How do we use data at RingStone?

-Data is our lifeline and the entire business is architected and built around data.
-We use data to understand and continuously learn about the industry, measure quality and alignment during execution.
+Data is our lifeline, and the entire business is architected and built around data.
+We use data to understand and continuously learn about the industry and measure quality and alignment during execution.

 But most importantly, we recognized the need for our clients and how data can help companies and investors get ahead and get an edge.

 RingStone Software collects anonymous benchmarks about the industry, best practices, and execution outcomes to help investors benchmark companies and investments.
 This provides consistency, quality, and measurable KPIs for our clients to be able to compare apples to apples when they need them.
 Our data insights and artificial intelligence get better with time and provides us with a unique competitive advantage.
 In addition, our software can also be licensed by investors or companies, providing measurable insights allowing them to track value creation plans progress and understand with precision where the technology stands inter portfolio company.

 About the Author